HL7/davinci-alerts/source/pages/usecases.md

 - \** There is no Practitioner.endpoint element and an extension may be needed to implement.
 - \*** MessageDefinition is used to formally define the Message content for a given event (e.g, an inpatient admission or discharge).
 It defines the event and the focal and non focal Resources/Profiles that make up the message:
 -->

-### Da Vinci Notification Message Bundle

-Once the contents of the bundle has been defined the admission and discharge notification message Bundle can be assembled.
-Figure 5 illustrates how some of the amdity and discharge data elements corresponded to the resource in the message bundle.

-{% include img-portrait.html img="bundle_graphic.svg" caption="Figure 4" %}

 **Example Da Vinci Notification Message Bundle**